-How a NASA-funded experiment led to a sexual relationship between researcher Margaret Howe Lovatt and a dolphin.
+How a NASA-funded experiment led to a physically intimate relationship between researcher Margaret Howe Lovatt and a dolphin.

 When a young Carl Sagan visited St. Thomas’ Dolphin Point laboratory in 1964, he likely didn’t realize how controversial the setting would become.